 The Company treats accumulated leave expected to be carried forward beyond twelve months, as long-term employee benefit for measurement purposes.
 Such long-term compensated absences are provided for based on the actuarial valuation using the projected unit credit method at the reporting date.
-Actuarial gains/losses are immediately taken to the statement of profit and loss and are not deferred.
-The obligations are presented as current liabilities in the balance sheet if the entity does not have an unconditional right to defer the settlement for at least twelve months after the reporting date.
+Actuarial gains/losses are to the statement of profit and loss and are not deferred.
+The obligations are presented as current e balance sheet if the entity does not have an unconditional right to defer the settlement for at least liabilities after the reporting date. twelve m.

-m.
 Financial instruments